Oliverpt-1/Nocturne/README.md

 ## Status

-Early but well-tested.
+This is v1.0 of Nocturne, so early stages.
 Nocturne is parity-checked byte-for-byte against the Midnight contracts and exercised end-to-end on a live anvil deployment, but it has **not** been independently security-audited.
 Verify against your own deployment before relying on it with real value, and see [SECURITY.md](SECURITY.md) to report issues.